davemollen/dm-Rat/README.md

-## dm-GrainDelay
+## dm-Repeat

-A granular delay effect written in Rust.
+A delay effect with a fixed number of repeats written in Rust.
 The effect can be compiled to a [lv2](./lv2) or [vst](./vst) plugin.
 This plugin has been written primarily to run on [Mod devices](https://moddevices.com/).
 And because I mainly use this for guitar it's just mono for now.